tjeng/heartrate/README.md

 ### Data collection

-Data on interbeat intervals (also known as RR intervals), denoting time between successive heart beats, are collected from wrist devices (Empathica 4, E4, and Microsoft Band 2, MB), and ECG, used as the gold standard to compare measurements, from 9 healthy participants.
+Data on interbeat intervals (also known as RR intervals), denoting time between successive heart beats, are collected from wrist sensors (Empathica 4, E4, and Microsoft Band 2, MB), and ECG, used as the gold standard to compare measurements, from 9 healthy participants.

 ### Algorithm development